graevy/quatloo/content/posts/internet.md

 ### Android Apps

 Get illicit APKs from [mobilism](https://forum.mobilism.org/index.php).
 This ecosystem's pretty seedy. [f-droid](https://f-droid.org/) is a package manager like the google play store, except it only has free open source apps.
+F-droid's app is notoriously buggy so try some frontends like Neo Store or Droid-ify.

-Apple users: device jailbreaking is inconsistent.
+Apple users: jailbreaking is outside the scope of this guide.

 ### Software

 This is the riskiest.
 Find popular torrents on a public tracker and roll those dice.
-Use a [virtual machine](https://www.virtualbox.org/wiki/Downloads); that's beyond the scope of this post.
+Use a [virtual machine](https://www.virtualbox.org/wiki/Downloads); that's also beyond the scope of this guide.
 Occasionally a repacker will host what you're looking for.

 ### Games

 There is a bounty ecosystem where people donate to reputable game crackers.
 Don't get games off of public trackers like thepiratebay.
-Two of the most reputable crackers are [fitgirl](https//:fitgirl-repacks.site) and [dodi](https://dodi-repacks.site).
+Two of the most reputable crackers are [fitgirl](https://fitgirl-repacks.site) and [dodi](https://dodi-repacks.site).
 If they don't have what you're looking for, go check [the CrackWatch subreddit](https://old.reddit.com/r/CrackWatch) to find a reputable cracker who does.

 ### Books